 weeks to even months, but can then be followed by a period of remission.

 These remissions can last for months and, at times, even years.

 Cluster headache is a severe type of one-sided headache characterized by:

 These cluster migraine symptoms all occur on the same side of the head as the intense, stabbing pain, usually behind one eye or at the temple near the forehead.

 Other things you might have to endure are:

 Cluster headaches usually start at the same time every night, or every day.
 They are predictable in this way... even if you are episodic.

 You know the pain phase is coming and you can often count the minutes it will last.
 Many times there is no warning before the pain phase hits.

 Dealing with cluster migraine symptoms leading up to the pain phase is most distressing.

-This is the time to take the medication your doctor prescribed, (e.g. Sumatriptan nasal spray or injectable is a fast acting delivery system).
-The triptan family of drugs is really effective if you can take them.
-Here is a complete list of migraine meds.
+This is the time to take the medication your doctor prescribed, (e.g. Sumatriptan nasal spray or injection is a fast acting delivery system).
+The triptan family of drugs is really effective but you'll need the injectable form or nasal spray.
+Pills are a disaster.